DohnalMichal/DohnalMichal/README.md

 👋 Hi there!
 I'm Michal Dohnal
-I'm a passionate frontend developer with a specialization in React and TypeScript.
+I'm a passionate software engineer with a specialization in React and TypeScript.
 Currently, I'm working at [Custom Ink](https://www.customink.com/).

 🚀 **Skills**